 - You don’t know how to make it unique to you

 These are common challenges, and if you have them, you’re not alone!

-How to get expert-level help in defining your message
+How to get expert-level help in defining your core message

-Ready to define your core message AND get a strategy on how to use it?
-Sign up to Magnetize Your Message.
+Ready to define your core message and get a strategy on how to use it?
+Sign up to Magnetize My Message.